Intracranial hemorrhage: Cerebral amyloid angiopathy

+Cerebral amyloid angiopathy (CAA) is a cerebrovascular accident disorder characterized by the deposition of amyloid beta (AB) peptide within the brain.
+Accumulation of such peptide proteins within the walls of the arteries can cause weakening of the walls and can increase the risk of microhemorrhages.

+SAH due to CAA typically occurs in individuals over the age of 60 and can present with transient motor or sensor symptoms.
+Hemorrhages associated with CAA are usually localized to the lobar white matter adjacent to the cortex, sparing deeper brain structure such as the basal ganglia, brainstem, and posterior fossa.
+This pattern helps differentiate CAA-related hemorrhage from other causes, such as vasculitis.

+Diagnosis of CAA is often based on the Boston criteria, which incorporate clinical, radiological, and histopathological findings to estimate the likelihood of CAA as the cause of hemorrhage.
+A definitive diagnosis requires histopathological confirmation via brain biopsy or post-mortem examination.

-CT scan may show hyperdense intra-axial hemorrhage in the subcortical region.
-Diffuse white matter hypodensities in both cerebral hemispheres may represents microangiopathic changes.
-On MRI these lesions will be presented as blooming artifact on gradient echo and susceptibility weighted imaging.
+On CT imaging, CAA-related hemorrhages appear as hyperdense lobar intra-axial bleeds, typically in subcortical regions.
+Diffuse with white matter hypodensities may also be observed, suggesting chronic microangiopathic changes.
+MRI, especially using gradient echo (GRE) and susceptibility-weighted imaging (SWI) sequences, can detect microbleeds and cortical superficial siderosis, which appear as blooming artifacts—a key imaging feature of CAA.

 Hemorrhagic conversion of ischemic infarction

 43% of those with infarcted brain tissue will develop hemorrhagic conversion.
 Risk of hemorrhagic is further increased with recanalisation of veins or arteries.
 Several types of hemorrhages can occur such as petechial hemorrhages around the infarcted margin (HI1), confluent petechial hemorrhages within the infarcted tissue (HI2), hematoma occupying less than 30% of the infarcted tissue (PH1), hematoma involving greater than 30% of infarcted tissue with small mass effect (PH2), and hematoma involving greater than 30% of the infarcted tissue with significant mass effect.
 However, only PH2 is clinically significant.
 Those who has infarction should be monitored frequently with CT brains to access hemorrhagic conversions or worsening vasogenic oedema that may require neurosurgical decompression.
 Dual energy CT scan maybe useful to differentiate the high densities caused by reperfusion hemorrhage (bleeding after endovascular stroke treatment) and high density due to iodinated contrast administered during cerebral angiography.